quixio/quix-streams/CONTRIBUTING.md

 ## Coding standards

 To keep the code as consistent as possible, please familiarize yourself with the existing style of the project.
 If you're contributing to the Python code base, follow the [PEP 8 - Style Guide for Python Code](https://peps.python.org/pep-0008/).
-If contributing to the C# code base, follow the [Microsoft&reg; C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).

->  Consistency within a project is more important.
+>  Consistency within a project is important.
 Consistency within one module or function is the most important.

-Note that the biggest deviation from the Microsoft&reg; standards is that this project does not use `_` to indicate private members.
-Instead, you should use the format `this.abc`.
+## Setting up the project locally

+This guide will assume you're using Visual Studio Code, but most of the guide is applicable if you're using other IDEs also.

+1. Navigate to root of the project
+2. Execute `python3 -m pip install -r requirements.txt -r requirements-dev.txt -r tests/requirements.txt`
+3. Ensure you don't have `quixstreams` installed using `python3 -m pip uninstall quixstreams` to avoid using that when testing
+4. By executing `python3 -m pip install --editable .` you will be able to use the source code as a module for local testing without having to install new versions
+5. Add commit pre-hook: `pre-commit install`
+6. Configure Black code formatter.
+7. Run test from project root with `pytest`